top of page

 Johnathan Spaulding

 Johnathan started his PhD at FIU in 2023, funded by an NSF Bridges to the Doctorate fellowship.
-He is interested in developing bioinformatic analyses to identify horizontally transferred bits of genome sequence.
+He's developed bioinformatic analyses to identify horizontally transferred bits of genome sequence and is using these to identify horizontal transfers in nematodes.
+Recently he's also focused on AI methods for evolutionary sequence analysis and modeling.

 Lab Mission and Member Expectations